helenpham0229/FlatironModule2Project/README.md

 * All 4 assumptions of linear regression are met
 * Looking at coefficients and predictors, we can conclude from our model that:

->Houses that are renovated or built in the last 10 years increase the sale price of a home by 4833.19 dollars
+>Houses that are renovated or built in the last 10 years increase the sale price of a home by 8401.15 dollars

->One unit increase in square footage of internal living space increases the sale price by 147.61 dollars
+>One unit increase in square footage of internal living space increases the sale price by 149.10 dollars

->One additional bathroom increases the sale price by 9172.90 dollars
+>One additional bathroom increases the sale price by 6257.71 dollars

 ## Future Work
-* Instead of using longitude and latitude as location indicator, we can use zipcode or cities as location point of interest based on population
+* More research on the local economic indicators and housing market
 * Do more research on school district as it could be an important variable in choosing a house
 * Build a regression model to predict prices of homes over 1 million for high income families